-Offshore wind power generation has mainly been developed in wind power is taking priority over floating platforms, and in the mar-Europe and China thus far, but is poised to expand in Japan, other ket for bottom-fixed monopiles, demand for steel materials is set Asian countries, and North America.
-In Japan, the government is to expand to 100,000 tons per year by 2025 and over 200,000 targeting projects for offshore wind power generation capacity of tons per year by the 2030s.
-There is also strong potential for 10 million kW (10 GW) by 2030 and 30-45 million kW (30-45 GW) growth in floating platforms, where technologies are being devel-
+Offshore wind power generation has mainly been developed in Europe and China thus far, but is poised to expand in Japan, other Asian countries, and North America.
+In Japan, the government is targeting projects for offshore wind power generation capacity of 10 million kW (10 GW) by 2030 and 30-45 million kW (30-45 GW) by 2040, signaling strong growth ahead.
+Bottom-fixed offshore